Sheifc/42cursus/Born2beroot/README.md

 # Born2beroot

-This project is an exercise in system administration.
+This project is an exercise about system administration.

 ## General Index
 I. Preamble 2